-Canon M100 versus Sony A6300
+Canon M100 vs Sony A6300

 The Canon EOS M100 and the Sony Alpha A6300 are two digital cameras that were revealed to the public, respectively, in August 2017 and February 2016.
 Both the M100 and the A6300 are mirrorless interchangeable lens cameras that are equipped with an APS-C sensor.
-Both cameras offer a resolution of 24 megapixel.
+Both cameras offer a resolution of 24 megapixels.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A6300 is notably larger (11 percent) than the Canon M100.
 Moreover, the A6300 is markedly heavier (34 percent) than the M100.
 It is noteworthy in this context that the A6300 is splash and dust-proof, while the M100 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study and compare the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.

 Concerning battery life, the M100 gets 295 shots out of its LP-E12 battery, while the A6300 can take 400 images on a single charge of its NP-FW50 power pack.
 The power pack in the A6300 can be charged via the USB port, which can be very convenient when travelling.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 In case you want to display and compare another camera duo, just click on the right or left arrow next to the camera that you would like to inspect.
 Alternatively, you can also use the CAM-parator to select your camera combination among a larger number of options.

 |Sony A6300||4.7 in||2.6 in||1.9 in||14.3 oz||400||Y||Feb 2016||999|